 Donald left no children, while John's second son, Kenneth, was killed at the capture of Quebec.
 As a result, the estates passed to the 3rd son, Alexander.
 His son, John IVth of Attadale, sold the property in 1825.
 Following the death of Colonel Bertram Matheson, the Chiefship returned to Lochalsh.
 It passed by tanistry to Major Sir Torquhil Alexander Matheson of Matheson, 6th Baronet of Lochalsh, descended from Dugald an Oir through his great grandfather, John Matheson IVth of Attadale.
 Torquhil was succeeded in 1993 by his younger brother, Major Sir Fergus John Matheson of Matheson, 7th Baronet.
-Eilean Donan Castle was bombarded and destroyed in 1719 by the English fleet at the time of the Battle of Glenshiel.
-When Sir Alexander Matheson bought the land in 1851 the ruin must have been included.
-It was later sold by his eldest son Sir Kenneth, 2nd Baronet, to Major John Macrae-Gilstrap, who restored the castle to its present state.
+Fergus died in 2017 and was succeeded by his son, Alexander Fergus, who is the 8th Baronet of Lochalsh and 28th Chief of the Clan.

-Set out below is a table detailing the chronology of the chiefs, from Mathghamhain in 1225 to the present day chief, Sir Fergus Matheson.
-The timescale spans an incredible 791 years of history.
+Set out below is a table detailing the chronology of the chiefs, from Mathghamhain in 1225 to the present day chief, Sir Alexander Matheson.
+The timescale spans an incredible 792 years of history.

 |VII||Murdoch||Flourished circa 1400||-|